Vivien Leigh

 34A

-She won the Academy Award for Best Actress for her role as Blanche DuBois in drama film A Streetcar Named Desire (1951).
+She won the Academy Award for Best Actress and was nominated for the Golden Globe Award for Best Actress - Drama for her role as Blanche DuBois in Southern Gothic drama movie A Streetcar Named Desire (1951).

 Studied at the Royal Academy of Dramatic Art in London.